talhasch/gaiator/README.md

 }
 ```

-**rv represents operation result. if rv is false this means operation wasn't successful.**
+**rv represents operation result. if rv is false that means operation wasn't successful.**